McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/minimal-site.md

 ---

 ## Building a minimal computing site
-Web sites are a common type of software developed for research.
-With modern web browsers, HTML5 and minimal computing design, much of the complexity of web sites can be removed, supporting the FAIR principles of reproducible software.
+Websites are a common type of software developed for research.
+With modern web browsers, HTML5 and minimal computing design, much of the complexity of websites can be removed, supporting the FAIR principles of reproducible software.
 It also results in a clean, modern design.

-These next sections detail how to build a minimal computing web site using available open-source technologies.
+These next sections detail how to build a minimal computing website using available open source technologies.

-We will be demonstrating this development using Jekyll, a free open-source static site generator that is built and runs on the Ruby programming language.
+We will be demonstrating this development using Jekyll, a free open source static site generator that is built and runs on the Ruby programming language.
 It is a popular choice for building a minimal computing site due to its simplicity, flexibility, and efficiency.

 ### Prerequisites
 Jekyll requires the following: